-The goal of ReVeAL is to add Urban Vehicle Access Regulations (UVAR) to the standard range of urban mobility transition approaches of cities across Europe.
-The EU funded R&I ReVeAL project looks at this hot topic for the first time since the CURACAO project (ending a decade ago).
+The goal of ReVeAL is to add Urban Vehicle Access Regulations (UVAR) to the standard range of urban mobility transitions of cities across Europe.
+The EU-funded R&I ReVeAL project looks at this hot topic for the first time since the CURACAO project (ending ten years ago).

-The overarching mission of the project is to enable cities to optimise urban space and transport network usage through new and integrated packages of urban vehicle access policies and technologies.
-Such policies can lead to fewer emissions, less noise and improved accessibility and quality of life, which especially benefits the people living in these cities.
-These policies can also encourage more sustainable transport choices, enabling cities to become more liveable, ultimately healthier and more attractive for every member of society.
+The overarching mission of the project is to enable cities to optimize urban space and the use of the transport network through new and integrated packages of policies and technologies for access to urban vehicles.
+Such policies can lead to less emissions, less noise and better accessibility and quality of life, which will mainly benefit the people in these cities.
+This policy can also encourage more sustainable transport choices, making cities more livable, ultimately healthier and more attractive to every member of society.

-To this end, ReVeAL combines conceptual work and case study research with hands-on UVAR implementation in six pilot cities, as well as systematic stakeholder interaction through professional communication activities.
+To this end, ReVeAL combines conceptual work and case study research with practical UVAR implementation in six pilot cities, as well as systematic interaction with stakeholders through professional communication activities.

 The project started in June 2019 and will run for three years.

-Backwards maneuvering truck/trailer combinations can be challenging, especially if the vehicle combination has more than one articulation.
-Logistics companies experience significant costs due to damage caused by vehicle combinations that are in the process of ‘docking’: parking the vehicle backwards to a dock door for loading and unloading.
+Maneuvering backwards from truck-trailer combinations can be challenging, especially if it is a multi-articulated vehicle.
+Logistics companies face significant damage caused by vehicle combinations engaged in ‘docking’: parking the vehicle backwards against a dock door to load and unload goods.

 VISTA stands for VIsion Supported Truck docking Assistant.
-The aim of VISTA is to develop a system that supports truck drivers while maneuvering their vehicle combinations on logistics areas towards dock doors.
-The heart of the VISTA solution consists of camera based, accurate localization of truck and trailer(s).
-The cameras are mounted on the distribution centre.
-Based on this localization, an optimal, feasible path is calculated by the system and the driver then gets information on how to follow this path by means of an intuitive user interface.
-This user interface is handed over to the driver while entering the distribution center.
+The aim of VISTA is to support truck drivers during the maneuvering of vehicle combinations to dock doors in logistics areas.
+The heart of the VISTA solution is an accurate, optical localization of truck and trailers.
+For this, cameras are mounted at the distribution center.
+Based on this localization, an optimal, achievable path is calculated.
+The driver then receives information via an intuitive user interface to follow this path properly.
+The driver is presented with the user interface upon entering the distribution center.